Don Friedman: Early life

 Friedman was born on May 4, 1935, in San Francisco.
-Both of his parents immigranted to the United States: his father, Edward Friedman, was from Lithuania, and his mother, Alma Loew, was from Germany.
+Both of his parents immigrated to the United States: his father, Edward Friedman, was from Lithuania, and his mother, Alma Loew, was from Germany.
 He began playing the piano at the age of four, switching from classical music to jazz after his family moved to Los Angeles when he was fifteen.
 His early jazz piano influence was Bud Powell.
 Friedman briefly studied composition at Los Angeles City College.

 Later life and career

 On the West Coast, Friedman performed with Dexter Gordon, Chet Baker, Buddy DeFranco, and Ornette Coleman.
 He was also a member of Clark Terry's big band.

 Friedman moved to New York permanently in 1958.
 In the 1960s, Friedman played with both modern jazz and more traditionally orientated musicians.
 The former included Coleman, Eric Dolphy, Jimmy Giuffre, Booker Little, and Attila Zoller; the latter included Bobby Hackett and Herbie Mann.
 Friedman's first album as a leader was A Day in the City, in 1961.
 Some of his early albums received top ratings from DownBeat, which also gave him its critics' poll New Star award.
 He was also an educator in New York.
 He had many fans in Japan.

 Friedman married three times; the first two ended in divorce.
 He died of pancreatic cancer, at home in the Bronx on June 30, 2016.
-Survivors were one daughter, actress/writer, Lynn Adrianna Freedman, and a granddaughter.
+Survivors were one daughter, actress and writer Lynn Adrianna Friedman, and a granddaughter.